-6. Key Results Areas (KRAs) and Strategic Goals (SG)
+6. Key Results Areas (KRAs), Strategic Goals (SGs)

 KRAs are defined as the critical, overarching, priority areas of special interest for the Typhoon Committee.
 The Committee must complete the strategic goals associated with these KRAs for it to achieve its vision and mission through regional, integrated actions.
-The Committee has identified seven KRAs and one cross cutting theme for special emphasis in the next five years.
+The Committee has identified seven KRAs and one crosscutting theme for special emphasis in the next five years.

 It should be noted that the Typhoon Committee along with its working groups can make major contributions in these KRAs, but there are many other factors and influences which are not under the direct control of the Typhoon Committee.
 Therefore the Committee will need the assistance and support of other international organizations and funding sources.
-The following are the KRAs and Strategic Goals (SG):
+The followings are the KRAs, Strategic Goals (SGs) to be pursued among the working groups (detailed integrated associated activities and associated activities specific to the respective working groups are given in the Appendix):

-KRA 1: Reduced Loss of Life from Typhoon-related Disasters.
+KRA 1: Reduced Loss of Life from Typhoon-related Disasters

-Strategy Goal 1: To enhance cooperation among TC Members to reduce the number of deaths by typhoon-related disasters by half in the five years of 2011 - 2015 (using the five years of 2006 - 2010 as the base line)
+Strategic Goal 1: To enhance cooperation among TC Members to reduce the number of deaths by typhoon-related disasters by half in the ten years of 2006 - 2015 (using the ten years of 1990 - 1999 as the base line).

-KRA 2: Minimized Typhoon-related Social and Economic Impacts.
+KRA 2: Minimized Typhoon-related Social and Economic Impacts

-Strategic Goal 2: To reduce the socio-economic impacts of typhoon-related disasters per GDP per capita by 20 per cent in the five years of 2011-2015 (using the five years of 2006 - 2010 as the base line).
+Strategic Goal 2: To reduce the socio-economic impacts of typhoon-related disasters per GDP per capita by 20 per cent in the ten years of 2006- 2015 (using the ten years of 1990 - 1999 as the base line).

-KRA 3: Enhanced beneficial typhoon-related effects for the betterment of quality of life.
+KRA 3: Enhanced beneficial typhoon-related effects for the betterment of quality of life